-Aging can seem daunting, especially with things like wrinkles, greying hair, and even forgetting where you parked your car.
-But jokes aside, getting older comes with a higher likelihood of unique health issues.
+Aging can seem daunting, especially with wrinkles, greying hair, and even forgetting where you parked your car.
+But jokes aside, getting older increases the likelihood of unique health issues.

-And although people in the U.S. can now expect to live much longer than ever before, it’s still important to understand the various challenges that people face as they age, and identify the preventative measures for healthy aging.
+And although people in the U.S. can now expect to live much longer than ever, it’s still important to understand the various challenges that people face as they age and identify the preventative measures for healthy aging.

 Medical treatment costs an arm and a leg these days.
-You can always find affordable life insurance at 50 to get rid of such expenses and also bypass the burden on the family.
+You can always find affordable life insurance at 50 to eliminate such expenses and bypass the burden on the family.

 7 Most Common Health Concerns:

-This is perhaps the most common condition that seniors over the age of 65 contend with.
-According to CDC estimates, arthritis affects 49.7% of the total adult population over the age of 65, and for some seniors, the condition can cause pain and lower quality of life.
-And while arthritis might discourage you from being active, you should work with your physician to come up with a suitable activity plan and treatment to maintain good health.
+This is perhaps the most common condition that seniors over 65 contend with.
+According to CDC estimates, arthritis affects 49.7% of the adult population over 65, and for some seniors, the condition can cause pain and lower quality of life.
+And while arthritis might discourage you from being active, you should work with your physician to devise a suitable activity plan and treatment to maintain good health.

 2. Cognitive Health